ol-iver/denonavr/README.md

 ## Legacy Usage

 Note: Legacy sync methods are still available, but may be deprecated in the future.
 It is recommended to use the `async` methods described above.
+The existing sync methods in versions 0.9.10 and below are inefficient as they use the corresponding async methods by starting and stopping its own asyncio loop for each command.

 For creation of a device you could use the following lines of codes
 ```